-The data of the output latch is cleared when a reset signal is generated.
+The data of the output latch is cleared by reset.

 (2) Input mode

 The pin level is read and an operation is performed on its contents.
 The result of the operation is written to the output latch, but since the output buffer is off, the pin status does not change.